jacoscaz/erratum/README.md

 Erratum
 =======

-Erratum is a simple factory function for `Error` and the other native error classes that supports string formatting and additional properties.
+Erratum is a simple `Error` factory withsupport for string formatting and additional properties.

 API
 ---